Skip to main content

 In Summary

-Hence, while on most metrics AustralianSuper is a high quality super fund prospective members should not assume that "big necessarily means better".
-Indeed there are some early indicators that suggest that a relative lack of recent performance is impacting rollovers into the fund; and while the size of the fund provides it with some advantages these will not allow it to prosper through a prolonged period of investment under-performance.
+Hence, while on most metrics AustralianSuper remains a high quality super fund prospective members should not assume that "big necessarily means better".
+Indeed there are some indicators that suggest that a relative lack of recent performance is impacting rollovers into the fund; and while the size of the fund provides it with some advantages these will not allow it to prosper through a prolonged period of subpar investment and service under-performance - particularly since it appears "accident prone" at present.
 Nor will marketing triumph over substantive service and product improvements.

 This is an editorial piece - should your opinion differ or you wish to add new information we invite you to communicate with us using the form below.